ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 ### OpenFOAM Implementation

-Now let's use `blockMesh` to translate the calculations we did the previous section to a valid OpenFOAM mesh.
+Now let's use `blockMesh` to translate the calculations we did in the previous section to a valid OpenFOAM mesh.

 We'll put all mesh cells in a single mesh block and assume the flow is going **out** of the well and the well effects perish near a radius Re away (That's the mesh boundary: boundary face of cell 8 in the figure)

-Using `blockMesh`'s `simpleGrading`, we can grade the mesh b only known the ratio between the largest cell and the smallest one.
+Using `blockMesh`'s `simpleGrading`, we can grade the mesh using only the ratio between the largest cell size and the smallest one.

 In our case, we must first find the cell size expression.
 For each cell: